 Check out these Charter Yachts with Scuba Dive Specials!!

-Limited dates available from 20th August – 21st October 2018.
-SAGITTARIUS features diving on board.
-SAGITTARIUS accommodates up to 10 passengers with two crew.
-Great deal on this magnificent yacht in one of the world’s most beautiful diving regions!
+SAGITTARIUS features diving on board in the Grenadines and French West Indies.
+This luxury catamaran accommodates up to 10 passengers with two crew.
+Great deal on this magnificent yacht in some of the world’s most beautiful diving regions!

 ISOLABLUE is aluxury sailing catamaran with beloved crew.
 Captain Laurent is a licensed PADI instructor and Chef Astrid is a licensed PADI Divemaster.
 Award-winning Chef Astrid took first place at the 2018 Grenada Charter Yacht Show Culinary Competition.